mwbowers/mwbowers.github.io/reference/datagate/datagateado/sql-time-converter.md

 | Type | Description
 | --- | ---
-| [Object](https://docs.microsoft.com/en-us/dotnet/api/system.object) | An Object that represents the converted value.
+| [Object](https://docs.microsoft.com/en-us/dotnet/api/system.object) | A string representing the time of day of the value.